8bitBrainProject/atari-project/analysis/README.md

 ## Algorithms

 The versions of PG, PPO, and DDQN used to obtain the data used in the analysis are each "snapshotted" here in the "algorithms" folder.
 These are each very rough versions of each algorithm that we started running as soon as they were correct and complete, but not well-organized or well-documented, in the interest of maximizing our time.
 They are captured here to ensure repeatability of the experiment.
+The modules WITHOUT "-other" play Pong, and the modules WITH "-other" play the game environment passed into the command line.
 The final cleaned-up version of each algorithm, which should produce the same results, can be found back at the top level of this repository.

 To run any of these algorithms you need OpenAI Gym and Arcade Learning Environment installed.